psilospore/haskell-practicum-no-code/README.md

 1. Open the Repo:
    1. When you open the repo you will see a prompt to open up a remote container.Otherwise you may need to follow these steps: https://code.visualstudio.com/docs/remote/containers#_installation
 1. It will take some time for it to start: (10 to 15 mins)
-1. Create a new terminal and run `stack test --file-watch --fast`
+1. Create a new terminal and run `stack test --file-watch --fast --resolver lts-17.12`
-1. Create a new terminal and run `stack repl`
+1. Create a new terminal and run `stack repl --resolver lts-17.12`
-1. Create a new terminal and run `stack run --fast`
+1. Create a new terminal and run `stack run --fast --resolver lts-17.12`
 1. Go to PORTS > Add Port > 3000

 ### Locally